gautamvr/ChatBot_HealthCareAssistance/README.md

 It has a batch file *AutoBuildTest.bat* which can be run to test the project after making any changes in the codes.

 This batch file builds, runs and reports a pass-fail-status.
 It gives an exit-code of 0 for success and non-zero for failure.
-This exit-code needs to be a summary of all tests performed.
+This exit-code gives a summary of all tests performed.